Mud

 Mud is pretty magical stuff.
 It can transform just about anything into itself.
 Given enough time, it can support new life growing out of it again.

-For this piece, I traced the migrations of dirt: metabolized in compost, filtered underwater by oysters, and airborne on trees and branches.
+For this piece, I traced the migrations of dirt: metabolized in compost, filtered underwater by oysters, and airborne on wind and tree branches.
 I made field recordings underground, underwater, and on land.
 I analyzed and extracted pitches, textures, and rhythms to shape the musical material.
-I collaborated with scientist James Weiss who creates video footage of microbial life in these sorts of everyday mud sources.
+I collaborated with scientist James Weiss who created video footage of microbial life in these sorts of everyday mud sources.

-To start a conversation with mud, I planted a small garden and fed it with my compost.
+To start a conversation with mud, I planted a garden and fed it with my compost.
 I learned that plants respond well to sound, so I “toned” my garden, playing frequencies into the earth and recording responses.
 The ground murmured back with insect life, and the plants chirped with ultrasonic voices.
-In the piece, performers enter this conversation by improvising with audio and video from this process, expanding the dialogue between mud, plants, and sound.
+In the piece, performers enter this conversation by interjecting and improvising with audio and video, expanding the dialogue between mud and organic matter.